neelambar/peoplesoft/_posts/2015-11-14-change-encoding.md

 &ExitCode = Exec(""iconv -f 1252 -t IBM-1047 \apps\user\temp\in.txt > \apps\user\temp\out.txt", %Exec_Synchronous + %FilePath_Absolute);

-In-stead of using Exec function you can use Java "Runtime" exec method also as shown in this blog ( http://jjmpsj.blogspot.pt/2010/02/exec-processes-while-controlling-stdin.html )
+Instead of using Exec function you can use Java "Runtime" exec method also as shown in this blog ( <http://jjmpsj.blogspot.pt/2010/02/exec-processes-while-controlling-stdin.html>)